Tim55667757/AVStockParser/README.md

 [![pypi](https://img.shields.io/pypi/v/AVStockParser.svg)](https://pypi.python.org/pypi/AVStockParser)
 [![license](https://img.shields.io/pypi/l/AVStockParser.svg)](https://github.com/Tim55667757/AVStockParser/blob/master/LICENSE)

 All traders sometimes need to get historical data of stocks for further price analysis and charting.
-Most often this data is supplied for paid or you have to spend a lot of time manually uploading data from special sites.
+Most often this data is supplied for paid or you must spend a lot of time manually uploading data from special sites.

 But there are many online services that provide APIs to get stock price data automatically.
-One of these service is Alpha Vantage.
+One of this service is Alpha Vantage.
 Detailed documentation on working with Alpha Vantage API here: https://www.alphavantage.co/documentation/

-**AVStockParser** is a simple library that can be use as python module or console CLI programm.
+**AVStockParser** is a simple library that can be use as python module or console CLI program.
 AVStockParser request time series with stock history data in .json-format from www.alphavantage.co and convert into pandas dataframe or .csv file with OHLCV-candlestick in every strings.
-You'll get a table that contains columns of data in the following sequence: "date", "time", "open", "high", "low", "close", "volume".
+You will get a table that contains columns of data in the following sequence: "date", "time", "open", "high", "low", "close", "volume".
 One line is a set of data for plotting one candlestick.

 See russian readme here (инструкция на русском здесь): https://github.com/Tim55667757/AVStockParser/blob/master/README_RU.md